HenryRoutson/VectorsToVector/README.md

 Vectors:

 As mentioned, a global min and max don't need to be found, only values larger and smaller than the goal vector.
+In other words not all vectors need to be looked at.

 <br />